A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 - This conversion guide covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, XP, level based treasure, and occasionally tactics.
 - The plot, back story, color text, maps, floor plans, images and most tactics requires the original scenario.
 - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
 - Unique or missing 2E creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a sub directory so that you can use or update them for your own campaign as required.
 In many instances there are several variants available.
-Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked.
+Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is updated.
 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

 ## TO DO
-  - Final review and clean up.
-  - Match creature items and loot - done
-  - Update NPC stats to reflect updated equipment ?
+  - Possibly update NPC stats to reflect updated equipment?
 (Hucker, Crowfood, Mammy, Lamatar, Lucrecia, Barl)

 ## General GM information
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.